VitalPBX/vitalpbx_add_application_server/README.md

 •	You can install Sonata Recording, Sonata Billing, and Sonata Stats on the application server.
 In this case the license must be on the application server.
 No additional configuration is necessary.

 ## More Information
-If you want more information that will help you solve problems about Add Application Server in VitalPBX we invite you to see the following manual<br>
+If you want more information about Add Application Server in VitalPBX we invite you to see the following manual<br>
 [Add Application Server Manual, step by step](https://github.com/VitalPBX/vitalpbx_ha_app_server/raw/master/VitalPBX3.0AppServerSetup.pdf)

 <strong>CONGRATULATIONS</strong>, you have installed and tested the high availability in <strong>VitalPBX 3</strong><br>